-CONTINUOUS-MEDIA networking applications are increasingly popular in the Internet.
+Continuous-media networking applications are increasingly popular in the Internet.
 These applications include Internet phone, real-time video conferencing, and streaming stored audio and video.
 But because the Internet provides only a best-effort service, the Quality of Service (QoS) perceived by a user is inconsistent and unpredictable.
 In particular, the QoS for a continuous-media session is often poor when the links between communicating entities are congested or subject to sudden and unpredictable traffic surges.

 It is therefore desirable to introduce new services into the Internet that can guarantee QoS to continuous-media applications.
-The subject of providing QoS guarantees in packet-switched networks has been a major area of research over the past 10-20 years, both inside and outside of the Internet research community.
-One of the propositions that has resulted from this research is a specification for guaranteed QoS [43].
-When an application uses this service, the application's packets have guaranteed
+The subject of providing QoS guarantees in packet-switched networks has been a major area of research over the past 10-20 years, both inside and outside

-Manuscript received May 1999; revised September 2001; approved by IEEE/ACM TRANSACTIONS ON NETWORKING Editor E. Knightly.
-This work was supported in part by the National Science Foundation under Grant NCR96-12781.
-This work was previously presented in part at the IEEE Conference on Decision and Control, Tampa, FL, December 1998, and at the IEEE Infocom, New York, NY, March 1999.
+Parts of this work have been presented at the IEEE Conference on Decision and Control, Tampa, FL, December 1998 and IEEE Info-com, New York, NY, March 1999.

-M. Reisslein is with the Department of Electrical Engineering, Telecommunications Research Center, Arizona State University, Tempe, AZ 85287-7206 USA (e-mail: reisslein@asu.edu).
+Martin Reisslein is with the Department of Electrical Engineering, Telecommunications Research Center, Arizona State University, Tempe, AZ 85287-7206, USA (e-mail reisslein@asu.edu).

-K. W. Ross is with Institute Eurecom, 06904 Sophia Antipolis, France (e-mail: ross@eurecom.fr).
+Keith W. Ross is with Institute Eurecom, 2229 Route des Cretes, 06904 Sophia-Antipolis, France (e-mail: ross@eurecom.fr).